mikehuntemann/9x16/03-network-attached-media/07-tiktok-takeover.md

 "mimetic alleles"

-"Let us remember that enhancing survival, in evolutionary terms, means increasing the nuer of one's own offsing relative to that of other memers of one's group." > memes don't do that
+"Let us remember that enhancing survival, in evolutionary terms, means increasing the number of one's own offspring relative to that of other members of one's group." > memes don't do that

 "memes force us to react to them by trying to perfect an even better generation of armaments, thus assuring their own replication and survival.
 And in doing so they exact a price from those who let their minds be colonized by them, a price reckoned in psychic energy, labor, resources, and money.
-In this sense weapons clearly fonform to the definition of a parasitic species." p.126
+In this sense weapons clearly form to the definition of a parasitic species." p.126

 > "a fertile medium of growth" human brain and the network